ngneat/dialog/README.md

 In the `forRoot` method when importing the dialog module in the app module you can specify the following options that will be globally applied to all dialog instances.

 - `closeButton` - Whether to display an 'X' for closing the modal (default is true).
-- `enableClose` - Whether a click on the backdrop should close the modal (default is true).
+- `enableClose` - Whether a click on the backdrop, or press of the escape button, should close the modal (default is true), see [enable close](#enable-close).
 - `backdrop` - Whether to show the backdrop element (default is true).
 - `resizable` - Whether the modal show be resizeable (default is false).
 - `draggable` - Whether the modal show be draggable (default is false).